brentdanley/brentdanley_svelte/src/routes/blog/tesla-smash.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dWip6i5ssKg?si=wZyzRwGyROSaXdXs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-On Thursday, August 1, I experienced firsthand the incredible capabilities of [Tesla’s Sentry Mode](https://www.tesla.com/ownersmanual/model3/en_us/GUID-56703182-8191-4DAE-AF07-2FDC0EB64663.html) when my 2024 Model 3 Performance was hit while parked in the Temple Street Parking Garage.
+On Thursday, August 1, I experienced firsthand the incredible capabilities of [Tesla’s Sentry](https://www.tesla.com/ownersmanual/model3/en_us/GUID-56703182-8191-4DAE-AF07-2FDC0EB64663.html) when my 2024 Model 3 Performance was hit while parked in the Temple Street Parking Garage.
 I left the garage at 13:30 to attend a sailing lesson, after which I found a large dent and scratches on the passenger side front quarter-panel.
 It was a disappointing discovery, but I was hopeful that my Tesla’s advanced technology had captured what happened.

+## Tesla Security

+My 2024 Tesla Model 3 Performance is equipped with an array of cameras looking in every direction.
+These cameras provide the car with "vision," enabling its Full Self-Driving (FSD) and Auto Park capabilities.
+But they also serve a critical role in security, which is divided into [Sentry and Dashcam](https://www.tesla.com/ownersmanual/model3/en_us/GUID-49096E34-97D2-4182-9414-2F7F4E88EE79.html).
+Videos for the previous hour of driving are recorded to a USB storage device located in the glove box, as well as any saved Sentry or Dashcam footage.

+### Sentry

-Tesla’s Sentry Mode uses the car’s array of cameras to continuously monitor its surroundings, even when parked.
-This feature automatically saves video footage when an incident occurs, providing invaluable evidence in situations like mine.
-Sure enough, the video captured not only the Jeep that hit my car, but also the driver and exact time of the incident (11:34).
+Tesla’s Sentry continuously monitor its surroundings when parked.
+Any suspicious activity triggers the system to automatically save the previous 10 minutes of video, providing invaluable evidence in situations like mine.

+The footage from this incident captured not only the Jeep that hit my car but also the driver and the exact time of the impact (11:34).
+Interestingly, Sentry Mode recorded two separate events: one when the Jeep made contact, and another when the woman walked closely in front of my car as she left the parking garage.
+If she hadn’t triggered the second event, I wouldn’t have captured the crucial moments of her Jeep backing away and her inspecting the damage from inside the vehicle.
+I was able to stitch these videos together, combining footage from both the front and right-side cameras, to create a complete narrative of the incident—from before the impact to when she walked out of the garage.

+I do wish Tesla would save several minutes of video after incidents as well.

+### Dashcam

+Dashcam works similarly but is active when the car is driving.
+If an incident occurs on the road, Dashcam will save the previous 10 minutes of video leading up to the event.
+Drivers can also manually record a Dashcam video at any time by pressing the horn or a button on the display.

 <CloudinaryImage public_id="brentdanley.com/tesla_smash/more-than-a-little-scratch" alt="Lilybeth said it was just a little scratch." caption="Lilybeth said it was just a little scratch." />